Full Agenda

 8:00 AM - 8:45 AM

-Leading by Example: Energy Efficiency in State, County, and City Government
+Leading by Example: Unlocking Energy Improvements in Local Government and Beyond

 Through energy efficiency demonstrations and investments in public facilities and government building portfolios, states can catalyze building sector-wide energy improvements.
 In this session, hear from states leading by example through public-private partnerships, innovative funding and financing strategies, and other “lead by example” approaches.